MorpheusAIs/Docs/!KEYDOCS README FIRST!/YellowPaper.md

 ## Morpheus Developer Tools and Tech Stack.
 - Llama2 - Robust open source LLM run locally.
 - Ollama - Packaging for easy install of Llama2.
-- LangChain - Developer tool for connecting LLM to Vector stores and APIs.
+- LangChain - Developer tool for connecting LLM to vector stores and APIs.
 - LangSmith Editor - Low code for building agents on LangChain.
 - SmartContractRank Algorithm - Curating Smart Contracts For The User Based On Intent
 - AgentRank Algorithm - Curating specialized agents for executing actions for user.